-Seminomas account for approximately 45% of all germ cell tumors and are characterized by evenly spaced and relatively large uniform tumor cells with distinct cell borders.
+Seminomas account for up to 50% of all germ cell tumors.
+They are characterized by evenly spaced and relatively large uniform tumor cells with distinct cell borders.
 Tumor cell nuclei are often centrally localized and show distinct nuclear membranes and one or two distinct nucleoli.
-The characteristic tumor stroma in seminoma is built up by a delicate fibrovascular network with thin collagenous septa containing variable amounts of small lymphocytes.
+The tumor stroma consists of a delicate fibrovascular network with thin collagenous septa containing variable amounts of small lymphocytes.

 Of the non-seminomatous tumors, embryonal carcinoma accounts for 15-30% and represents the second most frequent pure type of testicular cancer.
-Embryonal cancer shows an acinar, tubular, papillary or solid growth pattern with areas of necrosis, hemorrhage and fibrosis.
+Embryonal carcinoma exhibits solid, acinar, tubular, or papillary growth patterns with areas of necrosis, hemorrhage, and fibrosis.
 Tumor cells are highly pleomorphic with large, irregular nuclei and indistinct cell borders.
-Embryonal carcinoma is a relatively undifferentiated germ cell tumor from which the other more differentiated components are derived.
-These non-seminomatous components include 1) endodermal sinus tumor (yolk sac tumor), typically characterized by the presence of Schiller-Duval bodies (resembling a central capillary lined by flattened layers of tumor cells), and 2) choriocarcinoma, representing extra-embryonic development, and 3) teratoma, representing embryonic development.
+Embryonal carcinoma is a relatively undifferentiated germ cell tumor often associated with components of other tumors: yolk sac tumor, choriocarcinoma, tertoma (postupebrtal type), and even seminoma.
+Yolk sac tumor (endodermal sinus tumor) contains Schiller-Duval bodies, structures resembling glomerulus with mesodermal core and central blood vessel surrounded by layers of flattened tumor cells.
+Microcystic/reticular pattern is the most common growth pattern, and sometimes myxoid stroma and extracellular and intracellular hyaline globules can be found.
+Choriocarcinoma is composed of atypical syncitiotrophoblasts, cytotrophoblasts and intermediate trophoblasts.
 Teratomas can in turn be composed of both immature and mature components representing cell types and structures from all embryonic germ layers.

-The distinction between different tumor types and components within a testicular tumor is based on microscopical examination and in addition to morphology, immunohistochemistry provides important information.
-Commonly used antibodies for the differential diagnostics of these tumors include D2-40, OCT 3/4, hCG and AFP in addition to CD30 (TNFRSF8) and markers of intermediate filaments, e.g. cytokeratin (KRT) and vimentin (VIM).
+The distinction between different tumor types and components within a testicular tumor is based on microscopical examination and immunohistochemistry.
+Commonly used antibodies for the differential diagnostics of these tumors include D2-40, OCT 3/4, CD117, PLAP, SALL4, glypican 3, human chorionic gonadotropin (hCG), and alpha feto-protein (AFP) in addition to CD30 (TNFRSF8), and markers of intermediate filaments, e.g. cytokeratin (KRT) and vimentin (VIM).